Breadcrumb

 How Well It Works

 Endovenous laser treatment.
-Endovenous laser treatment closes veins about 94 out of 100 times.
-It doesn't work about 6 out of 100 times.footnote 2
+Endovenous laser treatment closes veins more than 96 out of 100 times.
+It doesn't work in fewer than 4 out of 100 times.footnote 1

-If endovenous laser treatment does not close a vein, you will need a second treatment.
-Depending on what is available in your area, you may have choices between another laser treatment, radiofrequency treatment, or sclerotherapy.
+If endovenous laser treatment does not close a vein, you will need to decide whether to have a second treatment.
+Depending on what is available in your area, you may have choices between another laser treatment, another type of endovenous ablation treatment, or sclerotherapy.
 In some cases, vein surgery is recommended.

-For the best chance of success, be sure to have a doctor with a lot of endovenous laser experience.
+For the best chance of success, try to find a doctor with a lot of endovenous laser experience.

 Risks

-- Feelings of burning, pain, or prickling after recovery, from nerve damage (less likely than after vein stripping surgery).
+• Feelings of burning, pain, or prickling after recovery, from nerve damage.
+These symptoms typically go away over time.

-- Small or large blood clotting in the vein or a deep vein (less likely than after vein stripping surgery).
+• Small or large blood clotting in the vein or a deep vein.

 The more experience your doctor has had with laser, the less risk you are likely to have.
-Talk to your doctor about how often these side effects happen in his or her practice.
+Talk to your doctor about how often these side effects happen in your doctor's practice.

 References